[Investigation] Cyprus: Russia's EU weak link?

 The effect of the bailout was "very ironic, almost surrealistic," Michel Koutouzis, a French criminologist, who previously worked for the EU and UN, also told EUobserver.

-"It made Russian capital stronger because Cypriot banks now needed that money more than ever," and that, in turn, gave Russian oligarchs the power to call the shots, he said.
+"It made Russian capital stronger because Cypriot banks now needed that money more than ever," he said.

-"'If you don't do as I say, then tomorrow I'll withdraw a billion, or two billion, from your bank' - that's how it works," Koutouzis said.
+That, in turn, gave Russian oligarchs the power to call the shots, he added. "'If you don't do as I say, then tomorrow I'll withdraw a billion, or two billion, from your bank' - that's how it works," Koutouzis said.

 The risk posed to EU lenders by lax supervision was plain to see in the recent Danske Bank scandal.